 At the beginning of each year, we decide where we want to go, how much these trips are going to cost, and evaluate our monthly budget accordingly.
 Both of us commit to putting a certain amount aside each month into our ‘travel savings’ account, money that can’t be touched unless it’s for a holiday.
 Setting up a standing order into our savings pot means we never miss a month, and the money slowly builds in the background of our daily lives.

-It’s also quite incredible how cutting down on Chinese takeaways, clothes sale purchases and trips to the hair salon can quickly add up to flight tickets, hotel rooms and tours, and we make a conscious effort to minimise ‘frivolous’ spending throughout the year when we know we’ve got some big trips coming up.
+It’s also quite incredible how cutting down on Chinese takeaways, clothes sale purchases and trips to the hair salon can quickly add up to long-haul flight tickets, luxury villas, hotel rooms and tours, and we make a conscious effort to minimise ‘frivolous’ spending throughout the year when we know we’ve got some big trips coming up.

 Many travellers like to use a budget calculator to help keep their finances on track, as well as estimating future income and seeing how their spending habits can affect holiday savings.
 Having the figures down in black and white has the added bonus of holding you accountable too, so if you overspend on an unnecessary luxury there’s no hiding from the consequences!
 It’s a great way to see your bottom line after mortgage, groceries and bills have been deducted, so you can easily see what you have left at the end of each month.
 Some months you might find that you have more surplus funds than expected, which can of course go towards your travels.